Thomas Bach re-elected as IOC president until 2025 - WHIZ News

 Because of the pandemic, Bach spoke to a wall of screens connecting members online instead of at a meeting scheduled for June in Athens.

-Uncertainty in the past year extended a theme of Bach’s presidency — turmoil for games organizers and financial stability for the IOC in Switzerland.

-Bach first presided over the 2014 Sochi Games, which were tainted by Russia’s state-backed doping program.
+“Let us not forget the sea of troubles we had to navigate since 2014,” Bach said, noting the year of the Sochi Games, which were tainted by Russia’s state-backed doping program.

-It was an “unprecedented attack on the integrity of the Olympic Games,” Bach said Wednesday.

 Russian teams and athletes have been barred from competing under their nation’s name or flag in Tokyo as the latest punishment in fallout from the scandal.